freebasic/fbc/FreeBASIC/readme.txt

     - You can create static and dynamic libraries adding just one command-line option (-lib or -dll).

-  o As a 32-bit application:
+  o A a 32-bit application:

     - FreeBASIC can compile source code files up to 2 GB long.